 What Does “Terms of Service Compliant” Mean?

-Organizations rely on providers (e.g. Twitter, YouTube, and more obscure websites and social networks) to access relevant, publicly-available data—such as public social media posts.
-Even though this data is public, it can’t be legally or ethically used without consent.
-Mainstream providers typically outline terms of service and privacy policies that explain how users consent to their data being collected and used.
+Organizations rely on third-party data sources for myriad business operations—from marketing to security.
+Even when this data is publicly available, it can’t be legally or ethically used without consent.
+Mainstream data providers typically outline terms of service and privacy policies that explain how users consent to their data being collected and used.
 These policies also generally comply with regional data privacy laws such as the GDPR.

 Why Is Compliance Important?

-Organizations shopping for data discovery solutions will find that data companies vary in their compliance stance.
-For example, one data company might restrict a law enforcement client’s access to any Twitter data while a competitor permits Twitter access, even if this violates Twitter’s terms of service.
+Organizations shopping for data solutions will find that providers vary in their compliance stance.
+For example, one data company might restrict access for a certain type of use case or industry application, while a competitor permits access, even if this violates the data provider's terms of service.
 What are the benefits of using data tools and services that value compliance over access?

 Many jurisdictions have strong privacy legislation, including California, Canada, and the EU.
 Privacy compliance is therefore crucial from a global business perspective, especially if companies wish to develop a global presence and handle personal data from residents in these regions.